Zekiah-A/AnarchyChess/README.md

 # AnarchyChess
-A massive multiplayer chess board, with multiple gamemodes, slightly bent rules.
+A massive multiplayer chess board, with multiple gamemodes and slightly bent rules.
 Here be anarchy.